 Companies prefer a low first-year attrition rate.
 Achieving this shows that the company is doing an excellent job of retaining new hires.

-Ultimately, the hiring metrics listed above can go a long way in helping your company identify and retain the right talent.
+Ultimately, the recruiting metrics listed above can go a long way in helping your company identify and retain the right talent.
 Better yet, many of these metrics are mutable.
 In other words, you can create modified parameters to support your company’s specific needs.

 Whether you use these “out-of-the-box” metrics or modify them for your own needs, we encourage you to start tracking them today.
 Doing so will help you identify and retain the best possible talent for your organization.
 With this, we come to an end to the top 8 recruiting metrics you must monitor.